 Three Times to Use Compressed Narration

-One great use for compressed narration is to skip over scenes that aren’t necessary to render, but important to mention.
+One great use for summary in fiction is to skip over scenes that aren’t necessary to render, but important to mention.
 I doubt anything exciting happened over ice cream.
 The point of that example paragraph wasn’t even the ice cream, it was the narrator keeping a secret.
 So compressed narration was used to move the action forward a little and put even more pressure on the narrator to spill the secret.

 This is a nice use of this technique.
 Remember, readers don’t need to read about every single little thing that happens in great detail.
 Sometimes a mention of it is enough.